 Driving Under the Influence

 Cannabis DUIs are treated similarly to alcohol DUIs.
-Qualified patients are subject to liability and/or criminal prosecution for any actions committed while operating a vehicle while under the influence of medicinal cannabis.
+Both standard residents and medical patients are subject to liability and/or criminal prosecution for any actions committed while operating a vehicle while under the influence of medicinal cannabis.

 Qualified primary caregivers are permitted to obtain and transport medical cannabis from a licensed nonprofit to the qualified patient.